 For any given query, Oak attempts to figure out the best way to execute based on the Oak indexes defined in the repository under the oak:index node.
 Depending on the query, different indexes may be chosen by Oak.
 Understanding how Oak is executing a query is the first step to optimizing the query.

 The Explain Query is a tool that explains how Oak is executing a query.
-It can be accessed by going to Tools - Operations - Diagnosis from the AEM Welcome Screen, then clicking on Query Performance and switching over to the Explain Query tab.
+It can be accessed by going to Tools - Operations - Diagnosis from the AEM Welcome Screen.
+Then, click Query Performance and switch over to the Explain Query tab.

 Features

-Once you are in the Explain Query UI, all you need to do in order to use it is enter the query and press the Explain button:
+After you are in the Explain Query UI, enter the query, and press the Explain button:

 The first entry in the Query Explanation section is the actual explanation.
-The explanation will show the type of index that was used to execute the query.
+The explanation shows the type of index that was used to execute the query.

 The second entry is the execution plan.

-Ticking the Include execution time box before running the query will also show the amount of time the query was executed in.
-The Include Node Count option will report the node count.
-These allow for more information, that can be used for optimizing the indexes for your application or deployment.
+Ticking the Include execution time box before running the query also shows the amount of time the query was run in.
+The Include Node Count option reports the node count.
+The report allows for more information that can be used for optimizing the indexes for your application or deployment.

 The purpose of the Index Manager is to facilitate index management such as maintaining indexes, or viewing their status.